BartekK96/OnlineShop/README.md

 To run this app you need create config file on server folder.
 Then create file with your jwtSecret and connection string to your MongoDB cluster.

-Next enter the server file then enter:
+Next enter the server folder then enter:

 ```node
 npm install
 npm run start
 ```

-Then you need to create your environment variable with sandbox id to your paypal.
+Then enter client folder and create your environment variable with sandbox id to your paypal.
 In next step enter:

 ```node
 npm install